About us

 BIKING ESSENTIALS

 The Organizer, Assistant Organizers, Volunteers, Ride leaders, and Event Organizers in this group are not professional guides.
 The function of the organizer(s) is only to organize the meetup.
 Everyone who signs up for a trip/meetup/outing is responsible for his or her own safety.
 By signing up for a ride, or any other event organized by this group, you are acknowledging that you are aware of the risks, dangers, and hazards associated with any outdoor activity and freely accept and fully assume all such risks, dangers, and hazards.
-In addition, you further agree to release and discharge the Organizer and Assistant Organizers of the All Mountain Trail Riders Meetup Group from and against any and all liability arising from your participation in the group activities.20 attendees
+In addition, you further agree to release and discharge the Organizer and Assistant Organizers of the All Mountain Trail Riders Meetup Group from and against any and all liability arising from your participation in the group activities.5 attendees

-BLUE LEVEL
+BLUE RIDE

 You have a strong understanding of shifting up and down through the gears.
 You can brake appropriately on descents and you maintain a comfortable and sturdy stance on controlled climbs and descents.
 You are confident to ride through a variety of technical features (roots, rocks, tight turns,) although you are most comfortable at a slow and controlled pace.LINK TO AMTR RIDING LEVELS CHART